-However, Geico’s tactics may include urging customers to cut coverage in order to save money.
-Local Allstate agents might be more likely to urge their own clients to include more coverage for a higher premium rate.
+Geico’s tactics may include urging customers to cut coverage in order to save money while local Allstate agents might be more likely to urge their own clients to include more coverage for a higher premium rate.

 You should not base your purchase decision totally on rates anyway.